Chapter Two: 2007

 Early Website Versions

 Online archives reveal what various early versions of the wikieaks.org site looked like.
 A snapshot was first archived on January 17 2007.
-It shows the WikiLeaks title with a single quote from Daniel Ellsberg: "We were young, we were foolish, we were arrogant, but we were right."
+It shows the WikiLeaks title with a single quote from Daniel Ellsberg:

 A February 2 2007 snapshot shows a whole page of text, with numerous useful links, and a new Ellsberg quote at the top: "Your concept looks terrific and I wish you the best of luck with it."